Background

 The Trail

-A walking route through downtown Salt Lake City that connects the places where Utah began and continues to evolve.
-1.5 miles on foot.
-A civic corridor shaped over time.
+A walking route through historic downtown Salt Lake City that connects the places where Utah was imagined, settled and built.
+1.3 miles on foot from Temple Square to City Creek Canyon.

-This is infrastructure for encounter.
-A place to walk, reflect, and consider what pioneering looks like today.
+Designed to inspire and connect.
+It is a place to walk, reflect, and consider what pioneering looks like today.

 City Creek Park Corner